 As we head into 2024, I ask that you recommit yourself to our organization’s mission.
 Find ways, no matter how big or small, to honor and support the veterans in your community.
 Make sure they know that you and DAV are there for them.
 Make a conscious effort to reach those who struggle to reach out and welcome those who historically have been forgotten.

 Thank you all for your service—then and now.

-If you want to find out more about the National Commander, you can find his biography here.
+If you want to find out more about the National Commander, you can find her biography here.